Trust

 Harris refers to an ugly and fatuous Venn diagram retweeted by Ben Goldacre (which is painfully ironic, given that Goldacre has made an entire career out of challenging lazy thinking, dodgy statistics and poorly reasoned claims).
 So let’s do a mental Venn diagram.
 Let’s start with a circle for Leave Voters and a circle for Remain voters.
 This is straightforward: the two circles are separate because you can’t do both.

-If we were to add a circle for racists, it would of course overlap with the ‘Leave’ circle because disentangling oneself from foreigners are, on the whole, something that would appeal to racists.
+If we were to add a circle for racists, it would of course overlap with the ‘Leave’ circle because disentangling oneself from foreigners is, on the whole, something that would appeal to racists.
 But, that being said, there’s no evidence to suggest that the ‘racist’ circle encompasses all or most of the 17m leave voters, or that plenty of racists didn’t vote remain.
 I mean, when you think about it, isn’t there something a bit racist about the idea of forming a powerful union of the predominantly white nations of Europe in order to shore up what remains of their former global dominance?
 The racist circle would certainly overlap with the leave circle, but it would overlap with the remain one too.

 But now how about a circle representing voters who are less well off and more economically insecure?
 The evidence suggests that a larger part of this ‘left behind’ circle overlaps with the ‘leave’ circle, than overlaps with the ‘remain’ circle.
 (Of course a part of it overlaps with neither, because a lot of people didn’t vote at all).